 - Lead Drummer: Henrik Ohlsson is their sole lyricist.

 - Man of a Thousand Voices: Christian Alvestam has gained considerable attention from metalheads due to his exceptional vocal range, which ranges from a soaring-high operatic voice to deep, monstrous growling akin to Chris Barnes.
 He also does spoken word passages in many songs, the occasional Yarling, and makes use of a few other vocal techniques.
 Some fans even find his normal speaking voice as awesome to listen to as his singing, though clips of him speaking are rather rare to come by.

 - New Sound Album: When Christian was with the band, all 3 albums with him sounded different.
 Symmetric In Design was much rawer and less power metal influenced than most of the band's work, and Christian used a much more diverse growl range.
 Pitch Black Progress had more polished production and more complex songs, as well as a bit more power metal.
 Holographic Universe was much more melodic with more elements of progressive metal, less growls, high-quality production and Christian had pulled his clean vocal range up an octave.
-The next two albums had a much more traditional approach to melodic death metal approach, still retaining some of the progressive elements from Holographic Universe.
+The next two albums had a much more traditional melodic death metal approach, still retaining some of the progressive elements from Holographic Universe.
 Neohumanity was a huge change in sound due to the departure of previous co-songwriter Jonas Kjellgren; the progressive elements became front and centre in the band's sound.

 - Progressive Metal: Has always had elements of it, but Neohumanity is where it really becomes a defining part of their sound.